hankh95/nusy-product-team/ARCHITECTURE.md

 ## Current Architecture

-`santiago_core/` contains active development with agent frameworks, ethical gating, and message passing, but lacks the MCP-facing factory machinery and the `knowledge/` directory for storing generated catches. `santiago-pm/` encodes development patterns (expeditions, tackle, voyage-trials) that teach hypothesis-driven development, but these aren't yet wired into automated fishing. `nusy_prototype/` proves the workflow: converting clinical guidelines to 4-layer models in 30-60 minutes with 3 validation cycles—this IS the factory pattern that needs industrialization.
+`santiago_core/` contains active development with agent frameworks, ethical gating, and message passing, but lacks the MCP-facing factory machinery and the `knowledge/` directory for storing generated catches. `santiago-pm/` encodes development patterns (expeditions, tackle, voyage-trials) that teach hypothesis-driven development, but these aren't yet wired into automated fishing.
+The clinical prototype in `_archive/legacy/nusy_prototype/` proves the workflow: converting clinical guidelines to 4-layer models in 30-60 minutes with 3 validation cycles—this IS the factory pattern that needs industrialization.
 Legacy code in `src/nusy_pm_core/` and `santiago-code/` is archived.
-No MCP proxy layer exists, no Navigator/Catchfish/Fishnet implementation, and DGX Spark deployment (128GB RAM, 4TB+8TB NVMe, vLLM/TensorRT per `dgx_spark_nusy_report.md`) remains theoretical.
+No MCP proxy layer exists, no Navigator/Catchfish/Fishnet implementation, and DGX Spark deployment (128GB RAM, 4TB+8TB NVMe, vLLM/TensorRT per `docs/vision/building-on-DGX/dgx_spark_nusy_report.md`) remains theoretical.

 ---